 Grade 4 - Hemorrhoids are permanently prolapsed and irreducible (see the fourth image below)

-Long-term studies suggested that recurrence rates may be higher than with conventional hemorrhoidectomy; however, a 2015 study comparing long-term outcomes in closed hemorrhoidectomy versus stapled hemorrhoidopexy found that patient satisfaction, resolution of symptoms, quality of life, and functional outcome appeared to be similar.
+Long-term studies suggested that recurrence rates may be higher than with conventional hemorrhoidectomy; however, a 2015 study comparing long-term outcomes of closed hemorrhoidectomy with those of stapled hemorrhoidopexy found that patient satisfaction, resolution of symptoms, quality of life, and functional outcome appeared to be similar.
 [5, 3, 2, 1, 6]

 In a prospective, randomized trial that included 180 patients with hemorrhoids who were treated with open hemorrhoidectomy (n=60), semiclosed hemorrhoidectomy (n=60), or stapled rectal mucosectomy (ie, stapled hemorrhoidopexy; n=60), Ripetti et al found that patients in the second and third groups resumed work earlier, experienced less pain, and had fewer complications.